SergioMEV/slurm-for-dummies/README.md

 $ systemctl restart slurmd
 ```

-Then, we can verify slurm is set up correctly and running like so:
+Then, we can verify slurm is Setup correctly and running like so:
 ```
 $ systemctl status slurmd
 ```